Find out how to recognise anxiety, ways to manage it and what support is available

 - If you're in BU accommodation our ResLifeBU team are there to support your wellbeing.

-All BU students can sign up, for free, to the Big White Wall, an online mental health and wellbeing service offering self-help programmes, resources and peer support.
-Clinically-trained ‘wall guides’ are also available 24/7 and it’s all completely anonymous.
+All BU students can sign up, for free, to the Togetherall website, an online mental health and wellbeing service offering self-help programmes, resources and peer support.
+Trained professionals monitor the community to ensure the safety and anonymity of all members.

 What practical things can help reduce feelings of anxiety?